Gugorrex/Taxi-Survival-Game/README.md

 ## Early development stage
 This game is far from being finished and has many bugs, bad gamedesign decisions and missing features which will be fixed or added in the future

+## Motivation
+I'm pretty new to game development but want to get some motivation to continue this project and improve my skills.
+For this reason I decided to upload my game on github and make it open for feedback.

 ## Description
 Taxi Survival Game is a game where the player drives a taxi from point to point to get a score.
 While the AI drives fast and aggressive through the streets to simulate a world of pure aggressive driving.